milan-miscevic/cv/docs/index.md

 ## Profile

-I am a software engineer with more than 13 years of software development experience and my first steps were made in backend development back in 2003.
+I am a seasoned software engineer with more than 10 years of software development experience and my first steps were made in backend development back in 2003.
 Learning new technologies and concepts every day, I am devoted to ensuring high-quality and maintainable code with integrated best coding practices.
 I have a master's degree in Computer Science.
 A team player and interested in solving complex problems.

 Specialties: PHP, object-oriented design, backend development, code quality.

 ## Recent work experience

-### Software Engineer at AUTO1 Group
+### Software Engineer at AUTO1 Group (Germany)

 *May 2021 – Present*